viborgen/Driver-Activity-Classification-Using-Generalizable-Representations-from-Vision-Language-Models/README.md

 # Driver Activity Classification Using Vision-Language Models

-This codebase supports the research presented in the paper "Driver Activity Classification Using Generalizable Representations from Vision-Language Models."
+This codebase supports the work presented in the paper "Driver Activity Classification Using Generalizable Representations from Vision-Language Models."
 The processes described here involve generating, combining, and utilizing CLIP embeddings for classifying driver activities based on video data.

 ## Overview